 Asks: Prevent staff (but not superlibrarians) from viewing and approving/denying patron modification requests for patrons belonging to other libraries. ___

 Asks: ___ check for change in remote IP address for session security.
 Disable only when remote IP address changes frequently.

-When this preference is set to ‘Enable’ Koha will log you out of the staff client if your IP address changes as a security measure.
-For some systems the IP address changes frequently so you’ll want to set this preference to ‘Disable’ to prevent Koha from logging you out of the staff client every time that happens.
+When this system preference is set to ‘Enable’ Koha will log you out of the staff interface if your IP address changes as a security measure.
+For some systems the IP address changes frequently so you’ll want to set this system preference to ‘Disable’ to prevent Koha from logging you out of the staff interface every time that happens.

-This is meant to help those whose IP address changes several times during the day, setting this preference to ‘Disable’ is not recommended otherwise because it is removing important security features from your staff client.
+This is meant to help those whose IP address changes several times during the day, setting this system preference to ‘Disable’ is not recommended otherwise because it is removing important security features from your staff interface.

 Default: in the MySQL database

 Asks: Store login session information ___